-Southwest Contemporary is immensely grateful to our inaugural volunteer Community Editorial Advisory Board members for their support of the publication and our work.
+Southwest Contemporary is immensely grateful to our volunteer Community Editorial Advisory Board members for their support of the publication and our work.

-The board is comprised of community members from across the region with different life experiences and expertise, and will meet with our core editorial team throughout the year to discuss community issues we want to examine, guide and inform stories, connect us with writers, sources, experts, and other stakeholders, and be a valuable source of input and feedback.
+The board is comprised of community members from across the region with different life experiences and expertise, and meets with our core editorial team throughout the year to discuss community issues we want to examine, guide and inform stories, connect us with writers, sources, experts, and other stakeholders, and be a valuable source of input and feedback.

 Amanda Curreri is an artist and educator.
 Her artwork is situated between textiles and painting, characterized by an engagement with social histories of resistance.
 Textiles are key to her work for their ability to invite an experience of collectivity and connection.
 In 2022, she joined the faculty at the Department of Art at UNM.